apache/apisix-docker/README.md

 `apisix:<version>`

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+This is the default image.
+If you are unsure about what your needs are, this is your go-to option.you can use it as a throw away container (mount your source code and start the container to start your applications), as well as the base to build other images of.

 `apisix:<version>-alpine`